geoffreyweal/ORCA_Mechanism_Procedure/README.md

 In an NEB, we trace a path from the reactant to the product.
 An optimization is performed across all the images at the same time in order to try to find the transition step.

 There are a few different ways you can proceed when doing an NEB calculation.
-For this reason, see the link below to learnabout how to do NEBs in ORCA:
+For this reason, see the link below to learn about how to do NEBs in ORCA:

 https://github.com/geoffreyweal/ORCA_NEB_Procedure